evkx/evkx.github.io/content/models/hyundai/ioniq_6/Ioniq_6_Long_Range_RWD/_index.md

 ## User interface and control

 The Hyundai Ioniq 6 Long Range RWD has twin screens on a shared frame mounted with brackets on the dashboard.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).

+Key screen details:

-The  screen behind the steering wheel on the left of the frame is 12.3 inches large and has a 1920 x 720 pixels resolution.
-The touch screen at the right part of the shared frame is 12.3 inches large and has a 2880 x 1080 pixels resolution.
+- The  screen behind the steering wheel on the left of the frame is 12.3 inches large
+- The touch screen at the right part of the shared frame is 12.3 inches large

 A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.